 What You Can Do To Stop Tiredness

+Finally, the most important change to make is to prioritize reducing your anxiety.
 Tiredness is much easier to prevent than it is to stop.
 That’s why you need to take steps to start controlling your anxiety better.
 The less intense your anxiety is, the less tired you should feel.

 Anxiety not only causes feelings of tiredness as a symptom - it also causes changes to how your body operates that can make you genuinely sleepy.
 Often times, the solution involves simply getting rest, as your body is telling you it is tired because it needs to recharge after a day of struggling with anxiety.
 If the goal is to be less tired, then the only way is going to be to reduce anxiety and its symptoms.